Primary Data Collection

 Household Survey

 We work with clients to design and implement methodologically rigorous surveys that help them better understand the demographics, needs, and perceptions of the population within a specified survey area.
 Statistically representative data collected at the individual and/or household level can be used to identify gaps and opportunities, guide program development and planning, and provide evidence to strengthen need-based grant applications.
-Data can be collected using in person, mail out and/or online survey contact methods.
+Data can be collected using in-person, mail-out out and/or online survey contact methods.

 Intercept Survey